 1. Transportation Business Line of Credit

 A transportation business line of credit works like a credit card.
 This means you can repay the credit and use it again without having to reapply.
 There are many ways business owners use a line of credit.
-You can use it to fund your business growth, pay for daily business expenses and bridge cash flow gaps.
-The major benefit of a business line of credit, you can get access to cash any time the need arises.
+You can use it to fund your business growth, pay for daily business expenses, or bridge cash flow gaps.
+With a line of credit, you can get access to cash any time the need arises.
 The best part is you only have to pay for the money you’ve withdrawn from your line, plus the interest on the amount you borrowed.

-You can apply for a business line of credit through online lenders or banks, but keep in mind it’s harder to qualify for a traditional bank loan.
+You can apply for a business line of credit through online lenders or banks.
+But keep in mind it’s harder to qualify for a traditional bank loan.
 Banks usually ask more documents to prove your credibility.
 For this reason, many banks deny loans to risky and/or unfamiliar industries.
 Moreover, it usually takes banks two to four weeks before they can fund your business.

 2. Equipment Financing